diaract/IoT_Project/README.md

 A **transparent air tunnel / box** is used to demonstrate the system:

 1. Clean air baseline is established
-2. Smoke (match or cigarette) is introduced into the enclosure
+2. Cologne was sprayed in the enclosed area
-3. TVOC and eCO₂ values increase sharply
+3. TVOC and eCO₂ values increase sharply, also temperature and humidity values increase
 4. Backend detects a significant relative change
 5. Dashboard displays **“Air Pollution: HIGH!”** in real time